Stvad/link-summoner/README.md

 ### Styling

-Links that get live preview for them get the `link-with-preview` CSS class.
-You can add styling to indicate presence of the preview.
-For the following snippet would add `τ` after each link with preview:
+Links that can be previewed get the `link-with-preview` CSS class.
+You can specify styling for that class to indicate presence of the preview.
+For example, the following snippet would add `τ` after each link with preview:

 ```css
 .link-with-preview::after {